home-assistant/home-assistant.io/source/_integrations/ecobee.markdown

 ## Preliminary Step

 You will need to obtain an API key from ecobee's [developer site](https://www.ecobee.com/developers/) to use this integration.
-To get the key, you first need to register your thermostat which, should be done as part of the ecobee installation.
+To get the key, your thermostat must be registered on ecobee's website (which you likely would have already done while installing your thermostat).
 Once you have done that, perform the following steps.

 1. Click on the **Become a developer** link on the [developer site](https://www.ecobee.com/developers/).
 2. Log in with your ecobee credentials.